dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0101.md

 #### The Unreasonable Effectiveness of Data

-In a famous paper published in 2001, Microsoft researchers Michele Banko and Eric Brill showed that very different Machine Learning algorithms, including fairly simple ones, performed almost identically well on a complex problem of natural language disambiguation 8 once they were given enough data (as you can see in Figure 1-20).
+In a famous paper published in 2001, Microsoft researchers Michele Banko and Eric Brill showed that very different Machine Learning algorithms, including fairly simple ones, performed almost identically well on a complex problem of natural language disambiguation [8] once they were given enough data (as you can see in Figure 1-20).

 ![](./res/2020021.png)

 Figure 1-20.
-The importance of data versus algorithms9
+The importance of data versus algorithms [9]

 As the authors put it: “these results suggest that we may want to reconsider the tradeoff between spending time and money on algorithm development versus spending it on corpus development.”

 The idea that data matters more than algorithms for complex problems was further popularized by Peter Norvig et al. in a paper titled “The Unreasonable Effectiveness of Data” published in 2009.
-10 It should be noted, however, that small- and medium-sized datasets are still very common, and it is not always easy or cheap to get extra training data, so don’t abandon algorithms just yet.
+[10] It should be noted, however, that small- and medium-sized datasets are still very common, and it is not always easy or cheap to get extra training data, so don’t abandon algorithms just yet.

+8 For example, knowing whether to write “to,” “two,” or “too” depending on the context.

+9 Figure reproduced with permission from Banko and Brill (2001), “Learning Curves for Confusion Set Disambiguation.”

+10 “The Unreasonable Effectiveness of Data,” Peter Norvig et al. (2009).

 ### 1.4.2 Nonrepresentative Training Data